miguelbcr/RxPaparazzo/README.md

-RxJava extension for Android to access camera and gallery.
+RxJava extension for Android to access camera and gallery to take images.

 # RxPaparazzo